Azarattum/PayMeYourMoney/README.md

 </form>
 ```

-Here we change the amount and validation using the hash function.
+Here we change the amount and the validation using the hash function.
 Let it be 9,999,999.
 ```JavaScript
 const c = require("crypto");
 const hasher = c.createHash("sha256");